Slutsk

+Slutsk is a town in Minsk Region, in central Belarus.
+It serves as the administrative center of Slutsk District, and is located on the Sluch River 105 km south of the capital Minsk.
+As of 2025, it has a population of 59,450.

 Geography

-The city is situated in the south-west of its Region, 26 km north of Soligorsk.
+The city is situated in the south-west of Minsk Region, 26 km north of Salihorsk.

+Climate

 History

 Slutsk was first mentioned in writing in 1116.
-It was part of the Principality of Turov and Pinsk, but in 1160 it became the capital of a separate principality.
-From 1320–1330 it was part of the domain of the Grand Duchy of Lithuania.
-Later it was owned by the Olelkovich and Radziwiłł families, which transformed it into a center of the Polish Reformed Church with a gymnasium and a strong fortress.
+It was initially part of the Principality of Turov and Pinsk but in 1160 became the capital of a separate principality.
+From 1320–1330, it was part of the domain of the Grand Duchy of Lithuania.
+Casimir IV Jagiellon vested it with Magdeburg town rights in 1441.
+It was a private town, owned by the Olelkovich and Radziwiłł families, which transformed it into a center of the Polish Reformed Church with a gymnasium and a strong fortress.

+The first Jewish residents arrived by the late 16th century, expanding in population over the following centuries until the town was majority Jewish from the 19th century until World War II.
+In the mid-17th century, Scottish immigrants settled in the town.

 Following the 17th century, the city became famous for manufacturing kontusz belts, some of the most expensive and luxurious pieces of garment of the szlachta.
 Because of the popularity of the cloths made here, belts worn over the żupan were often called of Slutsk despite their real place of origin.

-Slutsk was part of Russian Empire after Second Partition of Poland in 1793.
-It was occupied by Germany in 1918 and by Poland between 1919 and 1920 during Polish Soviet War.
+In 1778, it became a county seat within the Nowogródek Voivodeship.
+Slutsk was part of the Russian Empire after the Second Partition of Poland in 1793.
+It was occupied by Germany in 1918 and by Poland between 1919 and 1920 during Polish–Soviet War.
 In 1920, it was the centre of a major anti-bolshevik uprising known as the Slutsk defence action.

 Until World War II and the Slutsk Affair, the city was predominantly Jewish; however, now the population includes no more than 100 Jews.

-Slutsk was occupied by the German Army on 26 June, 1941, and placed under the administration of Reichskommissariat Ostland.
-The period of German occupation ended on 30 June, 1944, when troops of the 1st Belorussian Front recaptured the town during the Minsk Offensive of the Red Army.
+Slutsk was occupied by the German Army on 26 June 1941, and placed under the administration of Reichskommissariat Ostland.
+The Germans operated the Stalag 341 prisoner-of-war camp and a subcamp of the Stalag 337 POW camp in the city.
+The period of German occupation ended on 30 June 1944, when troops of the 1st Belorussian Front recaptured the town during the Minsk Offensive of the Red Army.

 On 2 October 1967, a riot occurred during which the local court building was set on fire, resulting in the death of a judge and a police officer.
 The riot, unprecedented in post-WW2 Soviet Belarus, was triggered by the conduct of a murder trial, which was perceived to be unjust by the local residents.